NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.9-adding-admin-user.md

 Billing > Account management > Add principal

 I can create a new user with "Billing Account User" permission.
 This user will be able to create projects that bill to this account.

+> [!IMPORTANT]
+> A billing account can pay for a project in a different organization.
+Simply add the billing user role to the user in the other organization.